An unexamined life?

 There seems little logic to me in the way this beam was attacked.
 The ants are believed to have travelled in from the building next to ours.
 This means they went across the roof of our hall and offices- not deigning to touch anything- then into the church, and then bypassed all the closer beams to attack this one.
 I suppose there is an ant-intelligent reason for this, but it is a mystery to me.
 This apparently arbitrary behaviour mirrors the unpredictable occurrence of life's insults and misfortunes.

-We say elsewhere on the site that "an examined life gains its richness by paying attention to the journey.
+"An examined life gains its richness by paying attention to the journey.
 For sure, we are still aiming to get somewhere, but life becomes more than achieving a goal.
 Life itself becomes good, and richer."

 An unexamined life is the most foolhardy of journeys.
 We are all more susceptible to the pressures of life than we care to admit.
 We compromise, avoid, and recant with an ease which, in our better moments, leaves us deeply ashamed.
 But what of the moment when, with all our heart, we wish to do well.
 How devastating to find our principles and courage are eaten away, hollowed out and paper thin; only a deceptive veneer.